 DISCUSSION:

-Collection of a patient’s blood in a tube, shipment and storage are crucial initial steps in liquid biopsy.
+The collection of a patient’s blood in a tube, shipment, and storage are crucial initial steps in liquid biopsy.
 Improper handling can impair the quality of the plasma and, therefore, can interfere with the results of the liquid biopsy47.
 If a blood sample is collected in an EDTA blood tube, the plasma must be separated within two hours of blood collection to avoid lysis of WBCs and release of its genomic DNA into the plasma48.
 WBCs can also undergo apoptosis in an EDTA tube if kept for a longer time, and the resulting cfDNA fragments can contaminate original cfDNA in the plasma48.
 Exposure of a blood sample to a high temperature (>37 ˚C) or excessive shaking of the tube before plasma separation causes hemolysis.
 The hemoglobin that consequently remains as a contaminant in plasma affects the downstream processes of cfDNA such as during library preparation49.
 High temperature (>37 ˚C) also affects the yield of plasma in an EDTA blood tube.
 Therefore, prompt separation of plasma after its collection in an EDTA tube50 is a significant step in the quality control of the method.
 If blood is collected in commercial cfDNA or cfRNA Preservation Tube, the preservative chemical should be mixed with the blood immediately after the blood collection40.
 Failure to properly mix the preservative chemical leads to the formation of microclots in the plasma.
 These clog the silica membranes in a column during the cfDNA extraction process and lowers the yield of cfDNA.
-Moderate shaking of blood in the tube does not cause hemolysis; however, excessive shaking can cause hemolysis even in these tubes40.
+Moderate shaking of blood in the tube does not cause hemolysis, although excessive shaking can cause hemolysis even in these tubes40.
 Therefore, during the shipment or handling of these tubes, excessive shaking should be avoided.
 Blood tubes are recommended to be shipped in their upright position.